 Allow Yourself Time to Grow

-We hope this teletherapy tips can be a foundation for you as you make your transition into your virtual practice.
-The impact of adding teletherapy to your repertoire will be felt by you, students, their parents, and teachers, taking away the need for mobility and still delivering top quality service.
+We hope these teletherapy tips can be a foundation for you as you make your transition into your virtual practice.
+The impact of adding teletherapy to your repertoire will be felt by you, students, their parents, and teachers taking away the need for mobility and still delivering top-quality service.
 Technology isn’t always an easy hurdle to jump, but the simplicity of many teletherapy platforms can help ensure you are focusing on the thing that matters most—being a school therapist!

 By Maggie Keyes MS, CCC-SLP